certego/RoutingFilter/docs/index.rst

 The rule's top level name (default `streams`) can be changed.
 In this case, the new name can be specified when calling the `match` method.

-At the monent, the second level (`rule`) is hard-coded and will likely be removed in the future, since it has no semantic.
+At the moment, the second level (`rule`) is hard-coded and will likely be removed in the future, since it has no semantic.

 The third level matches a field in the event (default `tags`).
 It can be changed when calling the `matches` method.
+When the first rule with a given tag (i.e. "mountain_bike") matches the event, the following are ignored.
+Rules with different tags can match independently (for example, if we want to send an event to different pipelines, based on the tag).

 The "streams" element after `filters` means that, if the filter matches, the event will be enriched with the `Workshop` dictionary.